AlanBarber/CodeKatas/README.md

 ------------

 Currently this project only uses the built-in mstest framework.
 It might be nice to add nunit and mspec versions of test projects for each kata.

+Although this project is designed around unit testing it might be nice to create a demo app that makes use of all the Katas to provide some sort of "real world" example of how the code could be used.

 License
 -------